-4.2 Costs Against Lawyers Personally
+4.2 Costs against Lawyers Personally

-The case of Galganov v.
-Russell (Township)24 sets out the principles for when an award of costs should be paid by the lawyer personally, as governed by Rule 57.07 of the Rules of Civil Procedure.
-The court in that case noted that Rule 57.07 is "not concerned with the discipline or punishment of a lawyer, but only with compensation for conduct which has caused unreasonable costs to be incurred".25
+The case of Galganov v Russell (Township) sets out the principles for when an award of costs should be paid by the lawyer personally, as governed by Rule 57.07 of the Rules of Civil Procedure.
+The court in that case noted that Rule 57.07 is not concerned with the discipline or punishment of a lawyer, but only with compensation for conduct which has caused unreasonable costs to be incurred."

-The legal test in Galganov26 involves an initial determination of whether the lawyer's conduct caused costs to be incurred unnecessarily.
-Costs consequences can be triggered by either professional negligence or by actions or omissions which fall short of negligence.
+The legal test in Galganov , involves an initial determination of whether the lawyer's conduct caused costs to be incurred unnecessarily.
+Costs consequences can be triggered by either professional negligence, or by actions or omissions which fall short of negligence.
 Bad faith on the part of the lawyer is not a necessary factor triggering cost consequences.
-Rather, the court, looking at the lawyer's conduct holistically, must determine whether the lawyer "pursues a goal which is clearly unattainable or is clearly derelict in his or her duties as an officer of the court that resort should be had to Rule 57.07".27
+Rather, the court, looking at the lawyer's conduct holistically, must determine whether the lawyer "...pursues a goal which is clearly unattainable or is clearly derelict in the duties of an officer of the court, such that resort should be had to Rule 57.07."